kater-stripe/populate_subscription_data/README.md

 # populate_subscription_data
-bash scripts to populate subscription on a Stripe account
+bash scripts to create test subscription data on a Stripe account to simulate upgrade/downgrade/cancellations for Revenue Recognition reports.